0JuLiAk0/customer-shopping-trends-analysis/README.md

-# Consumer Shopping Trends Analysis
+# Customer Shopping Trends Analysis

-This project analyzes consumer purchasing trends.
+This project analyzes customer purchasing trends.
 The data comes from Kaggle and is available at:

 [Kaggle Dataset](https://www.kaggle.com/datasets/bhadramohit/customer-shopping-latest-trends-dataset?resource=download)

 ## Dataset Overview

-The dataset offers a comprehensive look at consumer purchasing trends, with the goal of uncovering patterns and behaviors in retail purchases.
+The dataset offers a comprehensive look at customer purchasing trends, with the goal of uncovering patterns and behaviors in retail purchases.
 It consists of 3,900 observations and includes the following columns:

 - **Customer ID**
 - **Age**